Nicodemus: Music

 In 18th-century Lutheranism, prescribed readings were assigned throughout the year; the gospel text of the meeting of Jesus and Nicodemus at night was assigned to Trinity Sunday.
 Johann Sebastian Bach composed several cantatas for the occasion, of which O heilges Geist- und Wasserbad, BWV 165, composed in 1715, stays close to the gospel based on a libretto by the court poet in Weimar, Salomo Franck.

 In popular music, Nicodemus's name was used figuratively in Henry Clay Work's 1864 American Civil War-era piece "Wake Nicodemus!", an abolitionist song hailing the end of slavery, which at that time was popular in minstrel shows.
 In 1978 Tim Curry covered the song on his debut album Read My Lips.
 The song's layered connotations, its anti-slavery sentiment—gave it a connection with "rebirths", and to John's "born again" Nicodemus.
 By extension, it became associated with the civil rights movement in the § United States.

 Ernst Pepping composed an Evangelienmotette (motet on gospel text) Jesus und Nikodemus in 1937.
 In 1941, The Golden Gate Quartet, sang the Gospel "God Told Nicodemus", in the African-American Jubilee style.
 The Bob Dylan song "In The Garden", released on the 1980 album Saved, contains the lines "Nicodemus came at night so he wouldn't be seen by men / Saying, 'Master, tell me why a man must be born again'".
 The song "Help Yourself" by The Devil Makes Three, from their 2009 Do Wrong Right album, contains a very informal retelling of the relationship between Nicodemus and Jesus.

 Film and television

+Nicodemus is portrayed by Diego Matamoros in the 2003 film The Gospel of John.
+In the 2025 animated film, Light of the World, Michael Benyaer voices Nicodemus.

-The figure of Nicodemus appears in several films and television productions:
+The figure of Nicodemus appears in several television productions: